souri/Rey/README.md

 Rey
 ===

-Rey is an intelligent chat-bot written in python.
+Rey is an pseudo-intelligent chat-bot written in python.
 It's based on AIML.
 Supports XMPP and Hangouts for now.

 ##Requirements
     - AIML